-Sources of Assistance Federal and State Grants
+Sources of Assistance

+Federal and State Grants

 The following funds are awarded by government agencies and are applied for through the Free Application for Federal Student Aid (FAFSA) each year.
-Students must maintain satisfactory academic progress each semester in order to maintain eligibility.
+Award amounts may vary from year to year, based on FAFSA information.
+Students must maintain Satisfactory Academic Progress (SAP) each semester in order to maintain eligibility.

 Federal Pell Grant: The Pell Grant is the largest need-based federal grant program and is available only to undergraduate students.
-These grants range from \$672 to \$6,495 for the 2021-22 academic year, depending on the need of the applicant.
-Regularly enrolled students who are U.S. citizens, permanent residents, or eligible noncitizens who have demonstrated financial need may be eligible to receive a Pell Grant.
-Pell Grant is an entitlement program, meaning all students who are eligible will receive this grant.
-While the grant is actually paid to the student through the school, the student's eligibility and grant amount are determined by the Department of Education.
+Grants range from \$692 to \$6,895 for the 2022-23 academic year, depending on the need of the applicant.
+Regularly enrolled students who are U.S. citizens, permanent residents, or eligible non-citizens with financial need may be eligible to receive a Pell Grant.
+This is an entitlement program, meaning all eligible students will receive this grant.
 A student will automatically be considered for a Pell Grant when the Free Application for Federal Student Aid (FAFSA) is submitted each year.
-Pell Grant amounts vary depending on need.
 A minimum of half-time (1.5 course credits) enrollment is required for eligibility.
-Any Pell Grant value listed on your Wabash aid is considered an estimate until confirmed by the Federal Department of Education.
+Any Pell Grant value listed on your Wabash aid is considered an estimate until confirmed by the U.S. Department of Education.